aksh-hash/THe-Defender-Game/README.md

 4. and you are ready to play.

 UI interface: for the movement of objects on the screen , images are used , which show the position and view of objects at different angles.
+               a timer is also set to claculate the time user survived. slso a health index of the player is monitored . the position of the player is also shown on the screen. after the game finishes, a window pops up displaying the time taken and the score obtained.

 OOPs Concept : Inheritance , Multithredding, Exception Handling, Files, Strings.
 Librarties Used : swing, awt, JPanel , string.